 When it comes time to make big financial decisions, research consistently shows that women more frequently hold the purse strings than men.

-While this is a positive finding, as women tend to make smart, thoughtful, informed financial decisions, it also has the potential to drop an anchor in your investment portfolio’s growth.
+While this is a positive finding, as women tend to make intelligent, thoughtful, informed financial decisions, it also has the potential to drop an anchor in your investment portfolio’s growth.

-If you’ve ever braved a session of retail shopping with a woman, you’ll know as well as I do that men shop very differently to women.
+If you’ve ever braved a session of retail shopping with a woman, you’ll know as well as I do that men shop very differently from women.

 Men tend to approach a shopping task, no matter how big or small, in much the same manner: quickly, quietly and as painlessly as possible.